Contents

 - Year View - This view shows

 an entire year.
-Dates with events are color-coded to match
+Dates with events are color-coded.
+Hovering the

 mouse over a date will show a summary of that date's